Jijaji Chhat Per Hain

 Jijaji Chhat Per Hain is an Indian sitcom television series that aired from 9 January 2018 to 21 February 2020 on Sony SAB.
 Produced by Edit II Production, it starred Hiba Nawab, Nikhil Khurana and Anup Upadhyay.
-Its spiritual sequel came on Sony Sab on 8 March 2021 named Jijaji Chhat Parr Koii Hai continued with another comedy story with some horror elements, but it contain only few members from previous season and rest were new cast.

 The show involves Murari, who continually tries to control his daughter, Elaichi, a street smart and free spirited girl; and Pancham, an aspiring music director, who works as a salesman in Murari's Lehenga shop, and is in love with Elaichi.

+Its spiritual sequel titled Jijaji Chhat Parr Koii Hai, premiered on Sony Sab on 8 March 2021.

 Plot

 Season 1

 Murari Lal Bansal is a lehenga shop owner in Chandni Chowk, Delhi who lives with his nagging wife Karuna and a free-spirited and outspoken daughter, Elaichi.
 Half of the Chandni Chowk is infatuated by Elaichi but she considers them unsuitable for her.
 Rebellious Elaichi has several tricks up her sleeve.
 She continues to go to school by intentionally flunking each year in eleventh standard but passes in her fifth attempt, to twelfth standard, at the age of 21, to avoid living the grown-up life and dodging marriage.
 The twist in the tale comes when Murari rents out his rooftop room (barsati) to Pancham, a 24-year-old boy from Agra who aspires to be a music director.
 Pancham moves to Delhi with his best friend, Pintu, both of whom have limited resources to bank on.
 To make his ends meet, he ends up working in Murari's shop as an assistant.
 Since Murari is principally determined to not rent his 'barsati' to bachelors, Pancham fakes about being married and disguises Pintu, as a woman posing as his wife.
-However, Elaichi figures out what is going on and takes an instant liking of Pancham's mild and innocent behavior.
-The story goes on from here as Pancham tries to balance his dream of becoming a music director, his work and concealing his wife's 'secret', whereas Elaichi constantly flirts with Pancham and teases him with jokes and pranks, while Murari tries to control his daughter's behavior in the most unsuccessful ways.
+However, Elaichi figures out what is going on and takes an instant liking of Pancham's mild and innocent behaviour.
+The story goes on from here as Pancham tries to balance his dream of becoming a music director, his work and concealing his wife's 'secret', whereas Elaichi constantly flirts with Pancham and teases him with jokes and pranks, while Murari tries to control his daughter's behaviour in the most unsuccessful ways.
 Elaichi tells Pancham and Pintu that she knows the truth about Pintu and that she loves Pancham.
 She and Pancham marry with the consent of Elaichi's grandmother, unknown to her father Murari.
 Elaichi, Pancham, Pintu and Sunita solve day to day problems faced by them due to Elaichi's marriage to Pancham but due to one of Elaichi's pranks, Pancham and Pintu are thrown out of the house and shop by Murari.